MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

-Furthermore, to verify the reliability of high-confidence labels, we randomly select 500 high-confidence labels from each social media platform in each task, and three human annotators in our team conduct independent verification.
-The verification results show high consistency and are presented in Section Annotation Consistency.
-We used Gemini-2.0-flash as the MLLM in both data cleaning and annotation tasks because of its cost efficiency and advanced capabilities over multimodal inputs~\cite{jegham2025visual, hirosawa2024comparative, team2023gemini, team2024gemini}.
+Furthermore, we conduct two separate human verification tasks to evaluate the reliability of the MLLM-generated labels.
+Firstly, for the data cleaning task, we randomly sample 500 posts from each social media platform (1,500 posts in total) from the raw collected dataset, and three annotators in our team independently verify whether each post is relevant to the disaster.
+Secondly, for the annotation task, we randomly sample another 500 posts from each platform (1,500 posts in total) from the cleaned relevant dataset.
+For every sampled post, three annotators independently verify all labels generated by the MLLM, including the labels in Humanitarian, Bias, and Information Integrity Classes.
+The verification results for both tasks show high consistency and are reported in Section Annotation Consistency.
+We used Gemini-2.0-Flash as the MLLM in both data cleaning and annotation tasks because of its cost efficiency and advanced capabilities over multimodal inputs, which is suitable for our large-scale dataset~\cite{jegham2025visual, hirosawa2024comparative, team2023gemini, team2024gemini}.